Soccer-Real's Zidane hopes Saturday not the end of Messi's Clasico career

-The Barca captain's contract expires this summer and his futures is up in the air having been linked with a move away ever since his attempts to leave the club last summer were unsuccessful.
+The Barca captain's contract expires this summer and his future is up in the air having been linked with a move away ever since his attempts to leave the club last year were unsuccessful.

-New president Joan Laporta has vowed to keep the Argentinean at the club, but thus far no new deal has been forthcoming.
+New president Joan Laporta has vowed to keep the Argentinean at the club, but so far no new deal has been agreed.

 "I hope it's not (Messi's last Clasico), I want him to stay at Barcelona, it's good for the Spanish league," Zidane told a news conference.